 Silence as the container for direct experience of mind and the manifestation of our true nature.

 Walking is one of the four traditional postures of meditation.
 The others are sitting, standing, and lying down.
 Walking practice is a support for bringing meditative mind into the world.

 We chant with energy and union, losing the chattering mind in the sound.
 The words are sometimes studied, but when we are chanting we just do “sound practice,” the whole assembly as one voice.
-The main chants we do are:
+You can download a PDF of our chant book here.

 Doan and kitchen roles as practice

 We offer opportunities to practice in an environment that helps us remember to be mindful and present without judgment.
 We do these roles as another way to look at the body/mind.